RuthiCohen/data_security_project/README.md

 3.During program running "Threshold binary inverse image (in gray)", "Image edges detection using canny algorithm" will be printed to the screen<br />
 4.At the end of the program image in the entered name of "output_image" will be created automatically in the src path<br />

+In order to access the code file you must be in the "Master" branch

 # 📗 Authors
 Tair Shriki 211966379<br />